 Though the information learned in Basic Sciences is vitally important, it doesn’t test your ability to be a doctor.
-Yet, Step 1 has defined so many doctor’s career paths.
-The pass-fail model will allow Basic Sciences proficiency to be ascertained, without allowing a specific score determine actual ability.
+Yet, Step 1 has defined so many doctors’ career paths.
+The pass-fail model will allow Basic Sciences proficiency to be ascertained, without allowing a specific score to determine actual ability.
 The emphasis moves from studying for the test to being the best-educated physician you can be.

 With less weight put on Step 1, students can focus on truly understanding the information, not memorizing as much as possible, something that has always been a guiding principle at OnlineMedEd.
-Students will also have more mental space to focus on becoming better physicians; building healthy habits, focusing on the specialities than interest them, and preparing for residency.
+Students will also have more mental space to focus on becoming better physicians; building healthy habits, focusing on the specialities that interest them, and preparing for residency.

 Med school is a collection of some of the most intelligent and academically impressive students on the planet.
 Everyone who makes it in was the smartest in their class, and suddenly, they are compared to everyone who is on or above their level.